-If the alleged conduct, if true, includes both conduct that would constitute Title IX Sexual Harassment and conduct that would not constitute Title IX Sexual Harassment but may violate the Code of Accountability, Discrimination and Harassment Policy, and/or Sexual Offense Policy, the following rules will apply:
+If the alleged conduct, if true, includes both conduct that would constitute Title IX Sexual Harassment and conduct that would not constitute Title IX Sexual Harassment but may violate the Code of Accountability, Discrimination and Harassment Policy, the Sexual Offense Policy, or any other College policy, this Title IX Grievance Process will be applied to the investigation and adjudication of only the allegations that constitute covered Title IX Sexual Harassment.
+The following rules will apply:

 - All allegations will be investigated by the investigator who is appointed to investigate the Title IX Sexual Harassment allegations.
-A second trained investigator may also be appointed to assist with the investigation and investigate the allegations that do not constitute Title IX Sexual Harassment. - If only one investigator has been appointed to investigate the alleged conduct, the investigator will make: - o A recommendation regarding the Title IX Sexual Harassment allegations, pursuant to the procedures set forth in this Policy, and - A determination regarding whether it is more likely than not that alleged conduct occurred that does not constitute Title IX Sexual Harassment but violates the Code of Accountability, Discrimination and Harassment Policy, and/or Sexual Offense Policy. - If a second trained investigator has been appointed to investigate the alleged conduct that does not constitute Title IX Sexual Harassment, the second investigator will make a determination regarding whether it is more likely than not that alleged conduct occurred
+A second trained investigator may also be appointed to assist with the investigation and investigate the allegations that do not constitute Title IX Sexual Harassment. - Neither the Title IX Coordinator nor the appointed Title IX Investigator will make any determination regarding allegations of Title IX Sexual Harassment falling under this Policy. - In situations where one investigator has been appointed to investigate the alleged conduct, the following procedures will apply: - The investigator will begin the investigation under the applicable policies, and engage in fact finding and evidence collection; - o The investigator will draft an investigation report under each policy; - The investigator will make a finding of responsibility and determination for allegations that do not constitute Title IX Sexual Harassment or fall under this Policy; - The investigator may make a recommendation, but not a determination, regarding the Title IX Sexual Harassment allegations, pursuant to the procedures set forth in this Policy, and - After the Title IX Grievance Process has concluded or is dismissed, the investigator may make a determination or recommendation regarding whether it is more likely than not that alleged conduct occurred that violates the Code of Accountability,

-- that does not constitute Title IX Sexual Harassment but violates the Code of Accountability, Discrimination and Harassment Policy, and/or Sexual Offense Policy. - If a determination is made that it is more likely than not that alleged conduct occurred that does not constitute Title IX Sexual Harassment, but violates the Code of Accountability, Sexual Offense, and/or Discrimination and Harassment Policy, RSC will pursue disciplinary action.
+- Discrimination and Harassment Policy, the Sexual Offense Policy, or any other non-Title IX policy. - If a second trained investigator has been appointed to investigate the alleged conduct that does not constitute Title IX Sexual Harassment, the second investigator will make a determination regarding whether it is more likely than not that alleged conduct occurred that does not constitute Title IX Sexual Harassment but violates the Code of Accountability, Discrimination and Harassment Policy, and/or Sexual Offense Policy.
+This determination will be made after the Title IX Grievance process has concluded or is dismissed. - If a determination is made that it is more likely than not that alleged conduct occurred that does not constitute Title IX Sexual Harassment, but violates the Code of Accountability, Sexual Offense, and/or Discrimination and Harassment Policy, RSC will pursue disciplinary action.
 Further information regarding internal disciplinary proceedings for students can be found in the Student Code of Accountability.
 Further information regarding internal disciplinary proceedings for employees can be found in the Employee Handbook and/or in any applicable collective bargaining agreement with RSC.